Orlando Arcia Player Props: Braves vs. White Sox

 Orlando Arcia At The Plate

+- In 66.7% of his 69 games this season, Arcia has picked up at least one hit.
+He's also had 22 multi-hit games.

-- Looking at the 68 games he has played this year, he's homered in seven of them (10.3%), and in 2.7% of his trips to the dish.
+- Looking at the 69 games he has played this season, he's went deep in seven of them (10.1%), and in 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.